Lesson Plan - Get It!

 There are different words and phrases for different transitional purposes.

-Take a look at the Transitions chart from the Purdue Online Writing Lab.
+Take a look at Transitional Devices from the Purdue Online Writing Lab.

 As you can see (another transition!), there are a variety of ways to move between ideas that will signal your intent to the reader.